Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ## What it is

+Kaeon FUSION is the very first programming language created soley to replace all other programming and markup languages by efficiently and elegantly amalgamating their functionality into a single language with a single syntax.

-Kaeon FUSION is an entirely modular programming language inspired by LISP and featuring the elegant, modern syntax of ONE+.
+The language itself is entirely modular, inspired by LISP, and features the elegant, modern syntax of ONE+.
 It has sucessfully been used for general purspose programming, scripting,